-(vii) The presiding Judge, the Clerk, the Court Reporter, the Bailiff, other court staff, Counsel, jurors, the accused and all other persons in the court room will be required to wear his/her face mask throughout the trial.
-During the trial, the Judge will take such short breaks throughout the day as he/she deems necessary to permit persons to have access to fresh air outside of the presence of other persons.

-(viii) Witnesses in a criminal trial will, at their option, remain outside the court building or be directed to a holding room until called to the witness stand.
-Physical distancing and mask wearing will be required in the holding room.

-(viii) The suspension of new criminal jury trials in Grand Bahama will continue until the Chief Justice directs the resumption of such trials by Notice or Practice Direction or until five (5) business days after the Expiration Date, whichever occurs first.

-(ix) Currently, the intention is to resume hearing criminal jury trials in Grand Bahama on or before 7 December, 2020 and Counsel should govern themselves accordingly.

-2. (i) Arraignments will continue in New Providence on such dates as are fixed by Senior Justice Bernard Turner in consultation with the Chief Justice.

-(ii) Arraignments in Grand Bahama will continue on such dates as are fixed by Senior Justice Estelle Gray Evans in consultation with the Chief Justice. (iii) Arraignments will generally be conducted by Videoconferencing.
-Accused persons who are incarcerated at BDOCS will be taken to the Remand Court to attend Arraignments by live television link.
-If they are represented by a lawyer, he/she will participate in the Videoconferencing from a venue of their choice which is appropriate for a court hearing.

-(iv) Lawyers representing accused persons on bail will be required to arrange for their client to attend the Arraignment which will be conducted by Videoconferencing unless otherwise directed by the Judge.

-(v) Arraignments for Pro se accused persons on bail will generally be conducted by In-Person Hearings in a designated court.
-Officials of the Court will be in attendance to ensure adherence to physical distancing requirements.

-3. (i) Bail - Urgent bail applications in New Providence certified by the Deputy Registrar responsible for the Criminal Registry will continue to be heard by the Judge designated in the Urgent Bail Judge Roster which is posted on the Judiciary's website at www.bahamasjudiciary.com.

-(ii) Senior Justice Gray Evans will hear urgent bail applications in Grand Bahama.

-(iii) The criteria for urgent bail applications are posted on the Judiciary's website.
+- (vi) The presiding Judge, the Clerk, the Court Reporter, the Bailiff, other court staff, Counsel, jurors, the accused and all other persons in the court room will be required to wear his/her face mask throughout the trial.
+During the trial, the Judge will take such short breaks throughout the day as he/she deems necessary to permit persons to have access to fresh air outside of the presence of other persons. - (vii) Witnesses in a criminal trial will, at their option, remain outside the court building or be directed to a holding room until called to the witness stand.
+Physical distancing and mask wearing will be required in the holding room. - 2. (i) Arraignments will continue in New Providence on such dates as are fixed by Senior Justice Bernard Turner in consultation with the Chief Justice. - (ii) Arraignments in Grand Bahama will take place on such dates as are fixed by Justice Andrew Forbes in consultation with the Chief Justice. - (iii) Arraignments will generally be conducted by Videoconference.
+Accused persons who are incarcerated at BDOCS in New Providence will be taken to the Remand Court to attend Arraignments by live television link.
+If they are represented by a lawyer, he/she will participate in the Videoconference from a venue of their choice which is appropriate for a court hearing. - (iv) Lawyers representing accused persons on bail will be required to arrange for their client to attend the Arraignment which will be conducted by Videoconference unless otherwise directed by the Judge. - (v) Arraignments for Pro se accused persons on bail will generally be conducted by In-Person Hearings in a designated court.
+Officials of the Court will be in attendance to ensure adherence to physical distancing requirements. - 3. (i) Bail Urgent bail applications in New Providence certified by the Deputy Registrar responsible for the Criminal Registry will continue to be heard by the Judge designated in the Urgent Bail Judge Roster which is posted on the Judiciary's website at www.bahamasjudiciary.com. - (ii) Urgent bail applications filed in Grand Bahama will be heard by Justice Andrew Forbes. - (iii) The criteria for urgent bail applications are posted on the Judiciary's website.

-(iv) All urgent bail applications will be conducted either by a Remote Hearing or an In-Person Hearing as directed by the presiding Judge.

-(v) Hearings of other bail applications (i.e. not certified as urgent under the current criteria) will continue to be heard by the designated judge in the Criminal Division of the Supreme Court.
+- (iv) All urgent bail applications will be conducted either by a Remote Hearing or an In-Person Hearing as directed by the presiding Judge. - (v) Hearings of other bail applications (i.e. not certified as urgent under the current criteria) will continue to be heard by the designated judge in the Criminal Division of the Supreme Court.